Entanglement of two quantum memories via fibers over dozens of kilometres: Phase stabilization

-Eq.~\ref{eq:inter1} and Eq.~\ref{eq:inter2} refers to two Mach-Zehnder interferometer as depicted as Fig.~\ref{fig:phaseconfig}.
-The first one takes Write-PBS and Read-BS as two beamsplitters of interferometer and covers paths of write and read beams.
-Therefore we introduce a 795~nm locking beam from the idle port of Read-BS to detect the interference signal in the second output of the Write-BS and feed it back to delay.
-A combination of two half-wave-plate (HWPs) and a quarter-wave-plate (QWP) in sandwich configuration introduce a relative phase $\theta$ between phase-locking laser and the write beam without changing their polarization.
-The second one takes WO-BS and RO-BS as two beamsplitters of interferometer and covers paths of write-out and read-out photons, meanwhile including the frequency conversion module and several kilometer long fibers.
-We introduce another locking beam from RO-BS using a $1:99$ BS and detect the interference signal in the WO-BS in the same way.
-The frequency of this beam is far detuning from the resonance point of cavity, hence no interaction with atoms.
-In this method, we assume the scale of MOT is $0$.
-Actually, there still exist a little uncertainty of phase difference introduced by the non-zero scale of MOT.
-But we will prove it small enough in Sec.~\ref{subsec:uncertainty}.
+where $n'$ and $m'$ refer to two integers.
+Eq.~\ref{eq:inter1} and Eq.~\ref{eq:inter2} refer to two Mach-Zehnder interferometers as depicted in Fig.~\ref{fig:phaseconfig}.
+The first one takes $\rm PBS_{W}$ and $\rm BS_{R}$ as two beamsplitters of the interferometer and covers paths of write and read beams.
+Therefore we introduce a 795~nm locking beam from the idle port of Read-BS to detect the interference signal in the second output of the $\rm BS_W$ and feed it back to a piezoelectric ceramic.
+A combination of two half-wave-plate (HWPs) and a quarter-wave-plate (QWP) in the sandwich configuration introduce a relative phase $\theta$ between phase-locking laser and the write beam without changing their polarization.

-We detune the frequency of this laser far detuning from the resonance point of cavity.
-Hence this laser will not interact with atoms.
+The second interferometer takes $\rm BS_{WO}$ and $\rm BS_{RO}$ as two beamsplitters and covers paths of write-out and read-out photons, meanwhile includes the frequency conversion modules and two several kilometer long fiber coils.
+We introduce another locking beam from $\rm BS_{RO}$ using an unbalanced BS ($\frac{Reflectivity}{Transmission}=99:1$) and detect the interference signal in the $\rm BS_{WO}$ in the same way.
+The frequency of this beam is far detuned from the resonance point of the cavity, thus it neither enters the cavity nor has any interaction with the atoms.
+In this method, we assume the zero scale of our atomic ensemble.
+Actually, there still exist a little uncertainty of phase difference introduced by the non-zero scale of ensemble.
+But we will prove that it is small enough in Sec.~\ref{subsec:uncertainty}.